 Author Lois Frankel highlighted 101 mistakes throughout her book, and offered practical tips for women to start reclaiming their place in the office.

-Here are four accomplished women in the Australian finance and accounting sector that are living proof of how the lessons from Frankel's book can lead to success and show us how nice girls win the corner office.
+Here are four accomplished women in the Australian finance and accounting sector that are living proof of how the lessons from Frankel's book can lead to success and the corner office.